Adding And Subtracting Integers On A Number Line

 3. Subtraction: Subtracting a positive integer means moving to the left.
 Subtracting a negative integer means moving to the right.
 Remember that subtracting a negative number is the same as adding its positive counterpart.

 4. Magnitude: The magnitude, or absolute value, of an integer, determines how many units you move on the number line.
-For instance, whether you are adding or subtracting 5, you will move five units.
+Take this case: whether you are adding or subtracting 5, you will move five units.

 5. Direction: The sign of the integer determines the direction of your movement.
 Positive means right, and negative means left.